Coronavirus forcing countries to reevaluate security paradigms | DW | 26.04.2020

-Global arms expenditures have been rising annually, yet this has done nothing to spare countries from the COVID-19 pandemic.
-It's time for governments to rethink the notion of security.
+While global arms expenditures have been rising annually, many militaries have been caught off guard by the COVID-19 pandemic.
+Some believe it's time for governments to rethink the notion of security.

-The US military is well-equipped to repel conventional threats.
-But it's certainly not up to the task of containing biological hazards like the coronavirus pandemic, according to Christopher Preble of the Cato Institute, a Washington-based liberal think tank.
+The US military is well-equipped to repel conventional threats, but it's certainly not up to the task of containing biological hazards like the coronavirus pandemic, according to Christopher Preble of the Cato Institute, a Washington-based libertarian think tank.
 Neither the US military nor the Navy are safe from the pathogen, as a recent COVID-19 outbreak aboard the USS Theodore Roosevelt aircraft carrier, with its crew of 5,000, made clear.

 As the outbreak continues to spread in the US, the health care infrastructure in many states is unable to cope.
 "Americans are now warming to the idea of investing more in the health care system," Preble, Cato's vice president for defense and foreign policy studies, told DW.
 But he believes this attitude could change once the pandemic passes.